Opheodrys: Subspecies no longer recognized

+However, as of May 2023, The Reptile Database still recognizes the subspecies O. aestivus carinatus in addition to the nominotypical subspecies O. a. aestivus.

 Geographic range

 Green snakes of the genus Opheodrys are found in the United States, southern Canada, and northern Mexico.

 Description

 Green snakes are so named because they are typically solid green in color dorsally, with a cream-colored or yellow underside.
 They are thin-bodied snakes that rarely exceed 90 cm (around 36 inches) in length.
 They have large eyes and blunt shaped heads.

 Habitat

 Green snakes are often found in dense, low lying vegetation near a permanent water source.

 Behavior

 Green snakes have been known to follow human activity.
 They rely on their color for camouflage and will usually attempt to escape if threatened.

 Diet

 Their primary diet is soft-bodied arthropods, including crickets, spiders, moths, butterflies, and grasshoppers.

 Reproduction

 Green snakes of the genus Opheodrys are oviparous.